-ZEOSORB® versus multimedia media filtration tests were conducted for fine particle (turbidity) removal from river water.
+The test of ZEOSORB vs Multimedia Media filtration was conducted for fine particle (turbidity) removal from river water.
 Pressure vessels (18″ diameter) were operated with a service flow of 36.7 m/h of bed area for six consecutive days and turbidity (NTU) was measured in the feed and filtered water.
-The filtered water average NTU was approximately 1 /3 of the multimedia filtrate, indicating superior fine particle removal by ZEOSORB®
+The filtered water average NTU was approximately 1/3 of the multimedia filtrate, indicating superior fine particle removal by Zeosorb®.

-Better Filtrate Clarity: Typical sand/anthracite filter beds have a 12 to 15 micron nominal filter rating.
-ZEOSORB® typically would have a nominal filer rating of less than 3 microns.
-This property greatly reduces the effluent turbidity, generally measured in national turbidity units (NTUs).
+Better Filtrate Clarity: Typical Sand/Anthracite filter beds have a 12 to 15-micron nominal filter rating.
+However, Zeosorb® typically would have a nominal filer rating of less than 3 microns.
+This property greatly reduces the effluent turbidity, generally measured in National Turbidity Units (NTUs).

-Increased flow rate in gravity System: In a sand/anthracite filter media system the flow rate is typically 3 to 5 m/h.
-In a ZEOSORB® filter media system, the flow rate is typically in the 10 m/h range.
+Increased flow rate in gravity System: In a Sand/Anthracite filter media system the flow rate is typically 3 to 5 m/h.
+However, in a Zeosorb® filter media system, the flow rate is typically in the 10 m/h range.

-Increased flow rate in pressure vessel systems: In a sand/anthracite pressure vessel filter system the flow rates are typically 15 to 17 m/h.
-In a ZEOSORB® pressure vessel filter system the flow rates are typically in the 29 to 37 (and sometimes 48) m/h range
+Increased flow rate in pressure vessel systems: In a Sand/Anthracite pressure vessel filter system the flow rates are typically 15 to 17 m/h.
+However, in a Zeosorb® pressure vessel filter system the flow rates are typically in the 29 to 37 (and sometimes 48) m/h range.

-Greater Loading due to greater surface area: ZEOSORB® generally has 6 to 7 times the surface area as sand.
-This makes ZEOSORB® a much better filter media with greater holding capacity.
+Greater Loading due to greater surface area: Zeosorb® generally has 6 to 7 times the surface area as compared to Sand.
+This makes Zeosorb® a much better filter media with greater holding capacity.